Quiet neighborhoods in Lisbon (with local markets and cafés)

 Alfama Lisbon Guide: Scenic Viewpoints, Cobbled Streets, and Local Life

-Practical tips for slow travelers:
+Practical tips for visiting Lisbon:

 Footwear matters.
 The cobblestones can be slippery, especially in the rain.